 Laura Young, the sustainability blogger behind Less Waste Laura, shared a video showing how to create a terrarium from the items you’d typically see as waste.
-The egg carton is perfect for holding your soil and seeds, and the bottle keeps the humidity level high, giving your seedlings the greenhouse experience.
+The egg carton is perfect for holding your soil and seeds, and the bottle keeps the humidity level high, giving your seedlings the DIY greenhouse experience.

 If you’re an eco-minded consumer looking to add yet another plant to your collection (can’t stop, won’t stop), this terrarium in a bottle project is a must-try.
 Continue reading below for Young’s step-by-step instructions.